 Create a buzz

-Here’s another opportunity to get creative.
-You can come up with challenges in which people can try to win a free drink.
-Everyone loves a challenge, especially when there’s something up for grabs.
 These challenges should be fun and one which a large group of people can watch.
 Something as simple as a hang from a bar for two minutes to win a free drink appeals to people’s competitive side and is likely to draw in a crowd.
-If you can think of a challenge which will be videoed on social media then this will result in added exposure for your business.

-If you are successful with your mobile bar venture, there are other likely successes to be had.
-If you can make a nice profit from catering for the drinks sector, why not also venture into food catering?
-If you have the talent and organisation necessary to succeed, why not make the most from it.
+If you can make a nice profit from catering from your portable bar business, then why not also venture into food catering?
+You clearly have the talent, then why not make the most of it?
 Take a look at our guide to sandwich catering to explore this idea further.